-The optional SAS RAID controller daughter card supports up to 10 SAS or SATA hard drives and enables you to set up your hard drives in a RAID configuration.
+Your system has a dedicated slot (INT STORAGE) for an optional SAS RAID controller daughter card.
+See Figure 3-8.
+The optional SAS RAID controller daughter card supports up to six SAS or SATA hard drives and enables you to set up your hard drives in level 0, 1, 5, or 10 RAID configurations.
 For more information, see the documentation that came with your SAS RAID controller daughter card.